 My Parenting Promise, pictured below, was designed to articulate a set of family values that positively impact child and adolescent development.
 They are habits of thinking and behaving that honor our full range of human behavior—our strengths, weaknesses, vulnerabilities, and imperfections.
 When parents put these values into everyday action, they help create a healthy learning environment for their children and themselves.

 The parenting promise is a response to what youth want most—to believe in themselves and learn to chart their own paths through life.
 The promise links to I Have a Dream, a statement co-written by teens and supported by research in human development.

 Family values are critical to developing each of the compass abilities and increasing a child’s well-being.
 Please consider sharing and discussing My Parenting Promise and I Have a Dream with your children, becoming more intentional about what your family values most.
 Perhaps you and your children will decide to write your own promises.
 Whatever you decide, hang them in a place where you’ll be reminded each day of how precious your family is and how much you learn from one another through your words and actions.

 You are welcome to download and print My Parenting Promise.
 To do so, either click here or on the image above.
+Gratitude to the staff at Corners Outreach in Atlanta for translating the Parenting Promise into Spanish.
+You can download the Spanish Version here.
 You might also be interested in Our Community Promise, another frame-ready document designed for use by schools, nonprofits, government agencies, and businesses who wish to foster the compass abilities in youth.